 DSC Recovery Costs means all fees, costs and expenses (including any payments the CDSP may be required to make by way of damages or costs or otherwise by any court) incurred by the CDSP in taking DSC Recovery Steps (and including amounts in respect of the CDSP's own internal costs and expenses);

-The Committee shall direct the CDSP as to what DSC Recovery Steps (if any) (the DSC Directed Recovery Steps) to take to recover DSC Debt from a defaulting Customer, and to enforce and realise the DSC Security provided by a defaulting Customer; the CDSP agrees that it will, subject to the further provisions of this paragraph 4, take the DSC Directed Recovery Steps.

-The CDSP will keep the Committee reasonably informed as to the DSC Directed Recovery Steps it takes in relation to DSC Debt and will and shall be entitled to discontinue taking DSC Directed Recovery Steps (other than any steps necessary for such discontinuance) where the Committee has authorised it to do so.
+The CDSP will keep the Committee reasonably informed as to the progress of such DSC Recovery Steps the Committee authorised it take in relation to DSC Debt and the CDSP will and shall be entitled to discontinue taking DSC Recovery Steps (other than any steps necessary for such discontinuance) where the Committee has authorised it to do so.

 All DSC Recovery Costs and amounts of unrecovered DSC Debt the shall be recovered from Customers in accordance with the Budget and Charging Methodology.